cakephp/queue/docs/en/jobs.md

 QueueManager::push(ProcessOrderJob::class, $order);
 ```

-The DTO is serialized into the same JSON-safe array that a plain array payload would produce (via `jsonSerialize()` when the DTO implements `JsonSerializable`, otherwise its public properties), and the DTO's class name travels alongside it so the job can hydrate it back.
-If you only have an array at the dispatch site but still want the job to receive a typed object, pass the target class via the `dtoClass` option instead:
+The DTO is serialized into the same JSON-safe array that a plain array payload would produce (via `jsonSerialize()` when the DTO implements `JsonSerializable`, otherwise its public properties).
+The DTO's class name is also recorded on the message as metadata (used for `shouldBeUnique` hashing and debugging).
+If you only have an array at the dispatch site but still want that metadata recorded, pass the class via the `dtoClass` option:

 ```php
 QueueManager::push(ProcessOrderJob::class, $data, [